 Whilst Management by Objectives remains a popular strategic framework, Policy Deployment (Hoshin Kanri) has risen to prominence since its inception from the Lean movement in Japan in the 1950s.

-Organizations like Danaher, Ingersoll Rand and Xerox illustrate the transformative power of well-executed strategy through an effective goal cascade via Policy Deployment.
-Read on to learn their stories.
+Organizations like Danaher, Ingersoll Rand, and Xerox illustrate the transformative power of well-executed strategy through an effective goal cascade via Policy Deployment.
+Read on to learn their stories with our collection of case studies.

 Danaher is a global science and technology innovator with multi-billion-dollar businesses in life sciences, diagnostics, environmental and applied solutions, and dental markets.